List of Battle Royale characters: Kazuo Kiriyama

-During his time in school, Kiriyama became the leader of his own gang, consisting of Mitsuru Numai, Sho Tsukioka, Hiroshi Kuronaga, and Ryuhei Sasagawa.
+During his time in school, Kiriyama became the leader of his own gang, consisting of Mitsuru Numai, Hiroshi Kuronaga, and Ryuhei Sasagawa.
 Despite their loyalty, he has no attachment to any of them and murders all of them during the Program.
 Kiriyama participates in the Program not out of necessity (as with most students), but only because he had nothing better to do, and succeeds in killing many of his classmates (fourteen total, fifteen if Shogo Kawada is counted, amounting to the most kills of all students), only to ultimately be killed in the end.
 In the novel, Noriko shoots Kiriyama in the head once, and then Shogo shoots him in the head again; at that point Shogo tells her that he killed Kiriyama to spare Noriko the guilt of murder.
 In the manga, Shuya ultimately kills Kiriyama by shooting him in the neck, though Kiriyama was able to regain his emotions from an earlier shot in the face, and moments before his death, he tells Shuya that he can feel again.

 In the film, Kiriyama, not from Shiroiwa Junior High School Class 3-B, voluntarily joins the Battle Royale program for his own entertainment.
 Unlike his novel and manga counterparts, he displays emotion and takes enjoyment in killing students.
 Kiriyama is also depicted as mute and never speaks during the course of the film.
 In this adaption, the "Kiriyama family" gang members from the novel and manga, led by Numai instead, thought Kiriyama was in the league with Kitano, and tried to bully him to confess, but were killed by him.
 Shogo ultimately kills him by shooting and detonating his collar.

 Kiriyama is portrayed by Masanobu Andō in the film adaptation.